Fort Glanville Conservation Park: Foundation

 Scratchley had inspected the proposed South Australian fort sites, and Jervois and Scratchley were both responsible for the final fort design and location.
 The first fort was erected to guard both the entrance to Port Adelaide and the anchorage at Semaphore.
 It was built on sandhills near Glanville Hall at Semaphore, on a promontory called "Point Malcom"—a name that is now used for an adjacent reserve.
 The site was chosen so as to best guard shipping sailing to both the Port River and the Outer Harbour; and a second northern fort was to protect the entrance to Port River itself.
 At the time of its construction it was seen as a defence against foreign threats, mainly Russian.

-Scratchley had offered to design the battery, the offer accepted by Cabinet in January 1878, and he was primarily responsible for the design of both Fort Glanville and Fort Largs.
+Scratchley offered to design the battery.
+The offer was accepted by Cabinet in January 1878, and he was primarily responsible for the design of both Fort Glanville and Fort Largs.
 The plans were drawn by Alexander Bain Moncrieff of the South Australian Engineer-in-Chief's Department, supervised by Scratchley in his Melbourne headquarters.
 Moncrieff, at Scratchley's suggestion, was later to supervise the fort's construction.
 Plans for both batteries were completed in June 1878, tenders called for in July and the contract for Fort Glanville awarded in August to John Robb of Kapunda, South Australia for the sum of £15,893 12s 7d.

 Construction began in 1878 and though completed by 1882 the fort was operational in 1880.
 Changes were made to the design during construction.
 Some forced by armament changes and others made to ensure additional security, including a rear-defence wall and connecting road from Military Road.
 By January 1880 two guns were in place and the fort opened later the same year with an extensive opening ceremony on 2 October.
 In addition to parades, a small target was moored 3500 yd offshore and fired on by all guns.
 A total of sixteen shots was fired during which one of the ten inch guns proved faulty.
 Only one ranging shot was fired and the shots were estimated to land from on-target to 350 yards short.
 The fort's final cost was approximately £36,000 (A$7.05 million in 2005) consisting of £23,600 for physical structures and the remainder for armament and fittings.
 At the time of its construction it was at the forefront of such fortification design, and was considered state of the art.

 When first conceived, it was known as the Semaphore Battery, later changed to South Battery and then Fort Glanville by the opening ceremony.
 The name Glanville came from nearby Glanville Hall, residence of John Hart (1809–1873) thrice Premier of South Australia.
 Hart had named the house after his mother's maiden name (Mary Glanville).